Farouq-dev/Digital-Nest-Store-/README.md

 - Social media integration
 - Clean and consistent user interface

-Administration and Authentication

-- Protected administrative dashboard
-- Custom administrative route
-- Authentication-protected access
-- Password-based authentication
-- Failed-login attempt handling
-- Protected dashboard routes
-- Custom 404 handling
-- Secure logout and authentication state management

-Design and Development
+## Design and Development

 The application was designed with an emphasis on simplicity, consistency, responsiveness, and usability.

 I was responsible for the project's overall concept, design direction, feature planning, implementation, debugging, testing, and refinement.

-The development process involved making decisions about application structure, user experience, navigation, authentication, responsive behavior, and error handling.
+The development process involved making decisions about application structure, user experience, navigation, responsive behavior, application logic, and error handling.

-Technical Experience Demonstrated
+## Technical Experience Demonstrated

 Through this project, I developed practical experience with: